Digital-Preservation-Finland/dpres-sip-compiler/README.rst

    * `Music Archive <./doc/musicarchive.rst>`_

-The tool currently supports only packaging of Music Archive data, with advancely agreed content preparation rules.
+The tool currently supports only packaging of Music Archive data, with content preparation rules which have been agreed in advance.

 Usage
 -----